tldr-pages/tldr/pages/osx/colima.md

 > Container runtimes for macOS and Linux with minimal setup.
 > More information: <https://github.com/abiosoft/colima>.

-- Start Colima:
+- Start the daemon in the background:

 `colima start`

-- Use a config file:
+- Create a configuration file and use it:

 `colima start --edit`

-- Start and setup Containerd.
-Install nerdctl to use Containerd via nerdctl:
+- Start and setup containerd (install `nerdctl` to use containerd via `nerdctl`):

 `colima start --runtime containerd`

-- Start with Kubernetes. `kubectl` is required:
+- Start with Kubernetes (`kubectl` is required):

 `colima start --kubernetes`